How to Reshape the Butt Area of a Rifle Stock | The Model 67 Project | MidwayUSA

 What tools are needed to reshape a rifle stock butt?

-To reshape a rifle stock butt, you will need basic hand tools such as a chainsaw file, a flat file, a round bastard file, a ruler, and a marker.
-A spirit level is also useful for ensuring flatness.
+To reshape a rifle stock butt, you will need basic hand tools including a chainsaw file for initial cuts, a flat file for blending, a round bastard file for smoothing edges, a permanent marker (like a Sharpie) for guidelines, a ruler, and a spirit level to ensure flatness.

-How do you start reshaping a rifle stock butt?
+How do you start reshaping the butt area of a rifle stock?

 Begin by using a chainsaw file to cut a shallow groove behind the grip cap.
-This groove serves as the starting point and defines the area to be reshaped, ensuring a controlled modification.
+This groove serves as a starting point for defining the new shape of the stock's butt area.

-What is the purpose of thinning the grip of a rifle stock?
+What is the purpose of using a spirit level when reshaping a rifle stock?

 More Gunsmithing & DIY Videos You Might Like